Quick Links

 That is why it is important to have the ability to review the document and edit it before approving it.

-That way, you can ensure you don’t have to correct the downstream documents like Invoices/Bills.
+That way, you can ensure you don’t have to correct the downstream documents like invoices and bills.

 Approval_review